phantomachine/OSIMP/README.md

 ## Sustainable International Monetary Policy Cooperation

-Public repository of complete paper and online appendix for the paper by Ippei Fujiwara, Timothy Kam and Takeki Sunakawa (currently R&R at the *Journal of Economic Dynamics and Control*).
+Public repository of complete paper and online appendix for the paper by Ippei Fujiwara, Timothy Kam and Takeki Sunakawa (Accepted at the *Journal of Economic Dynamics and Control*, July 22, 2019).

 ## Licensing Terms